 Upon retirement, + Bishop Lacey enjoyed praying for three hours each day at St. Pascal Baylon Perpetual Adoration chapel near his apartment.
 He firmly urged and requested PEA be started in every parish.
 We were asked and commissioned by a Bishop who was a member of the Canadian Conference of Catholic Bishops to be a centre for the promotion of adoration in Canada.

 Cardinal Ambrozic encouraged adoration and permitted us to help start chapels in parishes.
 His Eminence Cardinal Collins would like perpetual adoration in all parishes (Archdiocese of Toronto, August 2017, Cardinal’s Office).
 Since his installment as Archbishop of Toronto in 2007, he asks that his pastors start Perpetual Eucharistic Adoration.
 He even requested this at his very first meetings with all his priests.
 One of those meetings he chose to hold at Transfiguration of Our Lord in Etobicoke, ON.
 This parish has had round the clock adoration since we helped organize a Sign-Up weekend there ad the chapel opened in the Jubilee Year 2000.

-His Eminence met in person with a Eucharistic priest that helped started about 100 adoration sites.
-He gave a blessing to start more chapels.
-In addition, Cardinal Collins personally requested an adoration chapel in Scarborough be restarted.
-We contacted the parish, helped organize a Sign-Up weekend there and they got the chapel reopened.
+His Eminence met in person with a Eucharistic priest that helped start about 100 adoration sites and gave a blessing on the mission of starting new chapels.
+In addition, he personally requested an adoration chapel in Scarborough be restarted.
+We contacted the parish, helped organize a Sign-Up weekend there and the chapel was opened again.

 Upon request, we will provide more documents to help bishops and dioceses to increase adoration.